 By Andy Bottoms, Midwest Sports Fans

+The projections below take into account all games played through Thursday, March 14.
 Please note one of the First Four games was moved to the 11 line based on scheduling and proximity to Dayton.

 Last Four In

-First Five Out
+First Four Out

 Here is how the bids broke out by conference (Note: Teams that have earned an automatic bid are denoted with a *):